Rubik’s Competition FAQ

 Do we have to bring a set of cubes (25)?

 Yes, you need to bring a set of 25 Rubik’s brand 3x3 cubes to the competition.
-You can borrow a set via our competition lending library or purchase a set.
+You can borrow a set via our Competition Cube Lending Program or purchase a set.
 If you do not have a set on competition day, you may be able to borrow a set from the competition host or another team.
 Each event has a unique code to use when requesting to borrow cubes, there is no cost to borrow the cubes and with the code you will also receive a prepaid shipping label to return the cubes after the competition.